safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/onramp-kit/integrate-monerium-and-safe.md

 - `network`: The Monerium selected network.
 The value is automatically calculated using the `safeSdk` instance
 - `redirect_uri`: The `redirectUrl` you sent in the `open` method.
 Once authenticated, control is returned to the url

+⚠️ It is important to be aware of what is happening during this initial interaction.
+A `signMessage` transaction signing the [required Monerium message](https://monerium.dev/api-docs#operation/auth) will be proposed to your Safe the first time you try to link your safe address.
+To confirm and execute it, you must also add the remaining signatures in the Safe UI and execute the transaction.

+Once you are in the Monerium web page, you should login or create a new account if you don't have one already.

+After that, the Monerium UI, will wait until it detects the Safe address has signed the message as explained above and the transaction is confirmed.
+You may need to reload the Monerium UI page once you know the transaction is confirmed in order to continue with the flow.
+Alternatively, you can start the process again and Monerium will detect the transaction confirmation immediately.

+Note.
+If you use the `sandbox` environment, you can test this flow without KYC in `goerli`.
+To use the mainnets for `ethereum`, `gnosis` or `polygon` in production, you need to create an account in the Monerium dashboard and complete KYC.
+The `production` environment involves real money, whereas the `sandbox` environment uses fake money and test tokens.

 3. Once you authenticate through the Monerium UI, a window will appear asking for permission to access your resources.
 If you accept, control will be returned to the `redirectUrl` you specified in the `open` method.

-⚠️ The Monerium UI, during the authentication process will wait until it detects the Safe address has signed the message and the transaction is confirmed.
-You may need to reload the Monerium UI page once you know the transaction is confirmed in order to continue with the flow.
-Alternatively, you can start the process again and Monerium will detect the transaction confirmation immediately. ⚠️

 4. The `redirectUrl` used in the `open` will be reached again with an extra query string parameter `code`.
 This is the authorization code you need to exchange in order to gain access to your Monerium account.